Machine-learning-assisted Blending of Data-Driven Turbulence Models: Numerical Results

-For a better quantification of the predictive accuracy of the various models, we report in Table \ref{tab:MAE} the mean absolute error (MAE) for all models and cases.
-It is notworthy that, although the $\MSEP$ model is more accurate than the other experts in separated regions, it can still lead to higher overall errors than the $\MSST$ because of its lower performance in attached regions.
-On the other hand, the blended model consistently outperforms the individual models, showing that the feature/weight mapping effectively selects the most suitable experts according to the local flow physics.
+For a better quantification of the predictive accuracy of the various models, we report in Table \ref{tab:MAE} the \textit{mae} for all models and cases, computed on velocity profiles and skin friction along the bottom walls.
+It is noteworthy that, although the $\MSEP$ model is more accurate than the other experts in separated regions, it can still lead to higher overall errors than the $\MSST$ because of its lower performance in attached regions.
+On the other hand, the blended model generally outperforms the specialized models, showing that the features/weight mapping effectively selects the most suitable experts according to the local flow physics.